eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 //CycloneDDS/Domain/Internal/BuiltinEndpointSet
 -----------------------------------------------

-One of: full, writers, minimal
+One of: full, writers

 This element controls which participants will have which built-in endpoints for the discovery and liveliness protocols.
 Valid values are:
  * full: all participants have all endpoints;

  * writers: all participants have the writers, but just one has the readers;

- * minimal: only one participant has built-in endpoints.

 The default is writers, as this is thought to be compliant and reasonably efficient.
-Minimal may or may not be compliant but is most efficient, and full is inefficient but certain to be compliant.
+Full is inefficient but certain to be compliant.

 The default value is: ``writers``